LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="SetAccountPasswordByUid-put-">Account Set Password (PUT)</h4>
  This API is used to set the password of an account in Cloud Storage.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-set-password)

 ```java